HengNguan/Debate_Timer2.0/README.md

 3. Open http://localhost:5173 in your browser.

 Note: Modern browsers require a user gesture to enable audio playback.
 This app automatically primes the audio engine on the first click/interaction (so the first alert will play correctly).
-If yo[...]
+If you encounter silent alerts, click or tap anywhere in the app once and try again.

 ## Tech Stack
 - React 19